Markforged Holding Corporation (MKFG) Shares Up Despite Recent Market Volatility - News Heater

-Markforged Holding Corporation (NYSE: MKFG)’s stock price has soared by 3.49 in relation to previous closing price of 1.29.
-Nevertheless, the company has seen a gain of 7.66% in its stock price over the last five trading days.
+The stock price of Markforged Holding Corporation (NYSE: MKFG) has jumped by 3.85 compared to previous close of 1.30.
+Despite this, the company has seen a gain of 4.66% in its stock price over the last five trading days.
 The Motley Fool reported 2023-09-15 that Cathie Wood bought shares of Roblox, Genius Sports, and Markforged on Thursday.
 The three stocks are down between 77% and 92% from their 2021 highs.

 Is It Worth Investing in Markforged Holding Corporation (NYSE: MKFG) Right Now?